-TERM The maximum period of time over which the mortgage is repaid.
 TITLE A legal document evidencing the legal ownership of a property.
 TITLE INSURANCE A policy protecting against loss resulting from disputes over ownership of the property.
-The member is required to buy a policy for the credit union and should also buy a policy to protect his or her own interests as well.
+The borrower is required to buy a policy for the lender and should also buy a policy to protect his or her own interests as well.